solana-labs/solana/book/src/terminology.md

 The wallclock duration between a [leader](#leader) creating a [tick entry](#tick) and recognizing a supermajority of [ledger votes](#ledger-vote) with a ledger interpretation that matches the leader's.

-#### fake storage proof

-A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.

 #### fork